 This is why it is important that healthcare providers utilize scheduling software that can handle such complexities.
 Scheduling optimization technology, frequently incorporated in Field Service Management software, enables organizations to create detailed schedules that can handle the complex scenarios detailed above.

 Optimizing the schedule for an organization with 100's or 1000's of nurses is far beyond the capability of simplistic scheduling products (not to mention manual approaches).
 This complexity is due to the number of events that must be taken into account when developing a schedule such as travel distance, travel time, overtime costs, labor costs, employee availability and skills, customer availability and preferences, contractor availability, regulations and a myriad of other inputs.
-With schedule optimization, an organization can create an optimal schedule that meets unique business rules such as:
+With schedule optimization software, an organization can create an optimal schedule that meets unique business rules such as:

 - Minimizes travel time, overtime, cost, and no-shows